From Morrisville: Go 5 mi. S on VT Route 12 to Lake Elmore.

 The park had its beginning in 1936 when the town of Elmore and local citizens made a gift of 30 acres on Lake Elmore to the state of Vermont.
 With modest means, a picnic and beach area were created.
 Today, with more than 700 acres, Elmore State Park has become a popular, developed recreation facility.

-The campground has 45 tent/trailer sites and 15 lean-tos.
+The campground has 45 tent/RV sites and 15 lean-tos.
 Two restrooms are available in the campground with hot showers ($).
 A sanitary dump station is available, but no hookups.
 There is convenient access to several hiking trails to Elmore Mountain and its fire tower.
 The day use area includes a large sandy beach, an historic CCC-built beach house with a community room that can be rented for group functions, a concession stand and cafe area, restrooms, and boat rentals.

 You Can Rent the Pavilion, part or all of the Beach House at Elmore